vinyas-bharadwaj/GoMusic/README.md

 ## Overview

-GoMusic is a web application that allows users to [brief description of what your application does - e.g., browse, stream, and manage music collections].
+GoMusic is a web application that allows users to upload, stream, and manage their music collections.
+Users can create playlists, organize their music library, and enjoy seamless audio streaming from any device.
 The application is built with a Go backend for robust server-side operations and a JavaScript frontend for a responsive user interface.

 ## System Requirements